tobyc11/Nome3/README.md

 # NOME3
-NOME is a CAD tool that allows users to procedurally generate complex shapes and interactively modify them in the GUI.
+NOME is a CAD tool that allows users to generate complex shapes via scripts and interactively modify them in the GUI.

 We have introduced multiple unique language constructs, such as "group" and "mesh", that allow users to piece together shapes and reuse them easily.
 We also have implemented advanced shape generators (e.g. torus knot) that may make certain modelling tasks easier.
 Please view our full language reference here: https://docs.google.com/document/d/15c1VIXpGUxIL3daA3pI-iYW4K5ebd3snveDFWXRpa70/edit?ts=5fcb20ad#